Imane-Idrissi/Imane-Idrissi-portfolio/docs/task-board-documentation.md

 ![Edit task modal with presence](/task-board-images/edit-modal.png) *The Edit Modal - Where prevention meets resolution in collaborative editing*

-Editing tasks simultaneously is a nightmare in most systems: users get locked out, or conflicts corrupt work.
+Editing tasks simultaneously is a nightmare in most systems: users get locked out or conflicts corrupt work.
 I designed a two-layer solution that addresses conflicts at both the human and technical levels.

 ### Layer 1: Prevention Through UX — "Let's Talk First"